sybrew/the-seo-framework/readme.txt

 				1. They are very confusing for the end-user.
 					* They also disturb engagement for trust.
 Clean URLs are always preferred.
 			* The rest is unchanged.
-	/
 	* When focussing on a field which is showing a placeholder, the placeholder is now blurred.
-	* TODO The sitename set in "Organization or Personal Name" is now used consistently throughout the Schema.org output settings.
 	* Description and schema transient cache is no longer initiated on Search Pages.
-	* TODO Header, Site Icon and Site Logo images are now downsized if the image is exceeding 1500px in either height or width (or both).
 	* When settings are reset, the notification won't show up again when refreshing the page.
 	* The sitemap schemas are now more clearly defined for Search Engines and validators.
 	* The description example field now better reflects the actual output.
 	* The admin JS file is now much smaller (~30%) and includes several performance optimizations.
 	* Added a notification in the Home Page metabox when WPML is active that it should be configured on the applicable pages.
+	/
+	* Private and Password Protected posts and pages now recieve special treatment:
+		1. They're always marked "noindex".
+		1. Their auto-generated description is now disabled.
+	* TODO Header, Site Icon and Site Logo images are now downsized if the image is exceeding 1500px in either height or width (or both).
+	/	* 2.9.0
+	* TODO The sitename set in "Organization or Personal Name" is now used consistently throughout the Schema.org output settings.
+		* 2.9.0
 * **Updated:**
 	/
 	* TODO Translation POT file.